saylordotorg/course_prdv003/Unit02.md

+---
+layout: default
+title: "PRDV003: Word Processing Using Microsoft Word"
+course_description: "This course is designed for the novice who has little or no word processing experience; it provides an introduction to word processing.
+In it, you will explore word processing skills while also learning to create a basic business letter and a business memo."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Creating a Block Style Business Letter** <span id="2"></span> *There are many styles of business letters.
 Often the office manager will manage styles.
 In this unit, you will learn the basic block style